-Many people think that the bone disease osteoporosis, that causes weak bones, is part of normal aging and cannot be prevented.
+Many people think that the bone disease osteoporosis, which causes weak bones, is part of normal aging and cannot be prevented.
 But this is not correct.
 There are things you can do to protect your bones throughout your life.
 No matter your age, whether you’re young or old, you should take steps to improve the health of your bones.
 Taking steps for osteoporosis prevention should begin in childhood and continue through all stages of life.
 But whatever your age is now you can take action.
 Adopting the right habits can affect your bone health for the rest of your life.

 Osteoporosis means “porous bones”, with osteo meaning related to bones and porosis meaning porous which is defined as having holes through.
 The condition occurs when bones lose minerals such as calcium quicker than the body can replace them.
 When affected the bones lose density and strength, making them more prone to fracture.

 Osteoporosis is a disease that affects both genders but in particular women after menopause, that is when the hormones change and disrupt the body.
 Other risk factors for osteoporosis include aging, low body weight, low sex hormones, smoking, and some medications.